-No. Because no matter your industry, your target audience is inundated with marketing content coming at them from every direction.
-And generating content, alone, does not mean it’s magically appearing before the eyes of your most coveted customers.
+No. Because no matter your industry, your target audience is inundated with marketing content coming from every direction.
+And generating content alone doesn't mean it’s magically appearing before the eyes of your most coveted customers.

 Give Your Content the Star Treatment

 You’ve invested a lot of time, money, and brainpower in your content.
 You’ve built a strong brand, refined your messaging, and developed many sources of great content that effectively tells your story.
 So why is it only sitting on your website waiting to be discovered?
 That content is a valuable commodity, and it should earn some well-deserved attention.